Lokeshprog/M1_Game_TicTacToe/1_Requirements/README.md

 #### WHO

-Anyone who wants to play tic-tac-toe can play.
+Anyone can play this game.

 #### WHAT

-It is a game played by two players for fun.
+It is a game played by two players for fun and recreational purpose.

 #### WHEN

-Whenever the players wants to play to increase their fun.
+This game can be played whenever you are feeling bored or want to figure out ways, outcomes and situations of this game

-#### WHY
+#### WHERE

-This project can easily teach beginners and this gives relief to them.
+A variety of websites make a simple tic tac toe game available.

 #### HOW

 This project is implemented by using loops, function call and other functionalities of C.

-### TOOLS
+## TOOLS

 Vs Code with Some Extensions like C/C++.